Marlins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been victorious in 28, or 43.8%, of the 64 contests they have been chosen as underdogs in this season.
+- The Marlins have come away with 28 wins in the 65 contests they have been listed as the underdogs in this season.

-- Miami has entered four games this season as the underdog by +170 or more and is 1-3 in those contests.
+- Miami has a record of 3-4 when it's set as an underdog of +155 or more by oddsmakers this season.

-- Bookmakers have implied with the moneyline set for this matchup that the Marlins have a 37% chance of pulling out a win.
+- The Marlins have an implied victory probability of 39.2% according to the moneyline set for this matchup.

-- Miami and its opponents have gone over the total this season in 57 of its 124 opportunities.
+- Miami and its opponents have hit the over in 57 of its 125 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!